Mary Howitt: Marriage and writing

 On 16 April 1821 she married William Howitt and began a career of joint authorship with him.
 Her life was bound up with that of her husband; she was separated from him only during a period when he journeyed to Australia (1851–1854).
 She and her husband wrote over 180 books.

 The Howitts lived initially in Heanor in Derbyshire, where William was a pharmacist.
 Not until 1823, when they were living in Nottingham, did William decide to give up his business with his brother Richard and concentrate with Mary on writing.
 Their literary productions at first consisted mainly of poetry and other contributions to annuals and periodicals.
 A selection appeared in 1827 as The Desolation of Eyam and other Poems.

 The couple mixed with many literary figures, including Charles Dickens, Elizabeth Gaskell and Elizabeth Barrett Browning.
 On moving to Esher in 1837, Howitt began writing a long series of well-known tales for children, with signal success.
 In 1837 they toured Northern England and stayed with William and Dorothy Wordsworth.
 Their work was generally well regarded: in 1839 Queen Victoria gave George Byng a copy of Mary's Hymns and Fireside Verses.

 William and Mary moved to London in 1843, and after a second move in 1844, counted Tennyson amongst their neighbours.
+While William was in Australia, Mary was responsible for getting his collection Stories from English and Foreign Life, a translation Ennemoser's History of Magic, and the Australian Boy's Book, through the press.
+During this time she also compiled a history of the United States and edited and wrote various juvenile works.
+Her Popular History of the United States, published in the United Kingdom in 1859 and the United States in 1860, was "quickly forgotten" in its time but has been praised in the 21st century as a "well-crafted work" that "surpassed all previous histories in its fluid literary style."
+Uniquely, she paid full attention to slavery, including its role in the north, and made "unprecedented criticisms" of slave codes in New York and South Carolina, compared the "so-called 1741 New York slave revolt" to the Salem witch trials, condemned the American Colonization Society, and pointed out the hypocrisy underlying the American Revolution, in which colonists contended for "their own liberty" while "depriving other people of theirs."

 In 1853 they moved to West Hill in Highgate close to Hillside, the home of their friends, the physician and sanitary reformer Thomas Southwood Smith and his partner, the artist Margaret and her sister Mary Gillies.
 Mary Howitt had some years earlier arranged that the children's writer Hans Christian Andersen would visit Hillside to see the haymaking during his trip to England in 1847.
+After 1856 Mary, besides anonymous contributions to periodical literature of the day, edited with the assistance of her daughter A Treasury of Stories for the Young, in three volumes.